Clarendon Hills Dethatching Lawn Services

 Clarendon Hills Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

 Dethatching near wetlands, streams, or conservation lands in Clarendon Hills requires careful coordination with the Environmental Commission or Sustainability Board.
-Properties within 10-25 feet of protected areas—such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District lands—may need permits and must follow buffer zone regulations.
-Erosion control is especially critical on heavy clay soils, which are highly prone to sediment runoff when bare.
-During the spring dethatching window (April-May), be aware of wildlife breeding seasons; visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species.
-For guidance on permits, seasonal restrictions, and best practices for environmental compliance, contact:
+Properties within 10-25 feet of protected areas, such as those adjacent to DuPage County Forest Preserve District or local wetlands, may need permits and must follow buffer zone regulations.
+Erosion control is critical on heavy clay soils, which are highly susceptible to runoff when bare.
+During the spring dethatching window (April-May), residents and contractors must also be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended, in line with Illinois Department of Natural Resources guidance.
+For work near sensitive areas, seasonal restrictions and erosion control measures (such as temporary seeding or mulching) are required.
+For environmental compliance procedures and permit information, contact:

 1 North Prospect Avenue, Clarendon Hills, IL 60514